Work in the open

 Where you start a thread determines what Claude can reach, who else can pick the work up, and which standing conventions apply.Pick the right surface

 summarize the last week of #product-feedback.
-Claude’s Slack search covers public channels in this workspace from either surface; the DM advantage is privacy of the answer, not broader reach.
-Reading a channel’s full history directly needs Claude to be a member of it.
-It can’t reach channels in a different workspace or Slack Connect channels.
-If it says it can’t read a channel, /invite @Claude from inside that channel adds it.
+Claude’s Slack search covers public channels in this workspace from every surface, so the DM advantage is privacy of the answer, not broader reach.

 If Claude says it can’t reach something in a channel, the channel likely wasn’t granted that access.
 See How agent identity works.